SOP-MINI/sop-site/content/sop1/lab/l1/_index.en.md

    - no access folders,
    - relative paths and absolute paths as parameters?

-- Why this program stores the initial working folder?
+- Why does this program store the initial working folder?
 {{< answer >}}
-Paths given as parameters may be relative to the start working folder.
-The program changes location in the tree of folders to "be" in folder pointed by the parameter but this automatically invalidates all other relative paths (other parameters) to make other relative paths valid again program must go back to initial position in the three.
-{{< /answer >}}
-This is the solution to the case where the user specifies several relative paths as parameters, e.g.
+This is the solution to the case when the user specifies several relative paths as parameters, e.g.
 `l1-2 dir1 dir2/dir3`.
 The program from the solution changes the working directory to the target directory before scanning.
 Thus, if we did not return to the starting directory each time after browsing the directory, we would have tried to visit the `./dir1/` folder first (this is still correct) and then `./dir1/dir2/dir3/` instead of the